-A. Prior to licensure, the Commissioner may conduct an organizational examination to verify that the pool has been established in accordance with the submission of the written proposal to form the pool.

-- B. In addition to the organizational examination, the Commissioner shall conduct an examination of each pool as required by law, which efforts shall include determining whether or not proper underwriting techniques and sound funding, loss reserving and claims processing procedures are being followed.
-For such purposes, the Commissioner, or any person authorized by him, shall have access to all books and records, papers and documents of the pool.
-Such examinations may consist of either an on-site examination or desk audit based on the financial filings, actuarial reports and other information filed with the Commissioner. - C. Costs of such examinations shall be paid by the pool.
+- A. Prior to licensure, the Commissioner may conduct an organizational examination to verify that the pool has been established in accordance with the submission of the written proposal to form the pool. - B. In addition to the organization examination, the Commissioner shall conduct an examination of each pool as required by law, which efforts shall include determining whether or not proper underwriting techniques and sound funding, loss reserving and claims processing procedures are being followed.
+For such purposes, the Commissioner or the Commissioner's authorized representative shall have access to all books and records, papers and documents of the pool.
+Such examinations may consist of an on-site examination or desk audit based on the financial filings, actuarial reports and other information filed with the Commissioner.